licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 # Review of state management in React: reducer-like solutions - Redux and its family

-Continuing to answer the question #1 in [the last article](../01-getting-started-with-an-mvc-example/README.md), _How good are today's widely-accepted libraries of state management in React?_, I would look into reducer-like solutions of state management in React by this article, because they have become so widely accepted that the most well-known one, Redux, is used in [1/3](https://npmtrends.com/react-vs-react-redux) of all React projects and even React itself provides a built-in hook `useReducer`.
+Continuing to answer the question #1 in [the last article](../01-getting-started-with-an-mvc-example/README.md), _How good are today's widely-accepted libraries of state management in React?_, I would look into reducer-like solutions of state management in React by this article, because they have become so widely-accepted that the most well-known one, Redux, is used in [1/3](https://npmtrends.com/react-vs-react-redux) of all React projects and even React itself provides a built-in hook `useReducer`.

 As mentioned previously, with [the example of the composite clock built with MVC pattern](https://github.com/licg9999/review-of-state-management-in-react/tree/master/01-getting-started-with-an-mvc-example) from the last article as a baseline, for each reducer-like solution, I would rebuild the same example module with it and review how good it is in comparison with the baseline.